justinchoi001/operations-qa/documentation/Learning Watir.md

 ``` html
 browser.close
 ```
-Remember to visit the API to learn more about the [Browser](http://www.rubydoc.info/gems/watir-webdriver/Watir/Browser) class.
+Remember to visit the Watir-webdriver API to learn more about the [Browser](http://www.rubydoc.info/gems/watir-webdriver/Watir/Browser) class.